 Alaska is everyone’s dream destination, literally!
 It is a place where a traffic jam is more likely to result from a group of tourists watching the spectacle of a moose’s birth than by an actual gridlock of modern lifestyles.
 The things to do in Alaska are limitless.
 You can watch wildlife, and very diverse species at that, or you can just take it easy and go fishing for halibut.
 From Ketchikan to Juneau, from fjord sightseeing to eagle watching, everyone sure has a lot to look forward to.

-Learn about the Top 10 Shore Excursions in Alaska
+Top 10 Shore Excursions in Alaska

 1. The Misty Fjords National Monument Flightseeing Tour